 The best 3D printers for jewelry

-3D printing technologies for jewelry: SLA and DLP
+3D printing technologies for jewelry: laser SLA, DLP, and LCD

-Most often, the 3D printing technologies used in jewelry applications are resin-based 3D printing technologies: mainly SLA (stereolithography) or DLP (Digital Light Processing).
-The best 3D printers for jewelry use the SLA and DLP technologies because resin 3D printing can produce higher quality prints and smoother print surfaces than extrusion (FFF) 3D printers, which use plastic filament as printing material.
+Most often, the 3D printing technologies used in jewelry applications are resin-based 3D printing technologies: mainly laser SLA (stereolithography), DLP (Digital Light Processing), or LCD/MSLA (masked stereolithography).
+The best 3D printers for jewelry use these methods because resin 3D printing can produce higher quality prints and smoother print surfaces than extrusion-based (FFF) 3D printers, which use plastic filament as a consumable.

-3D printing resolution is critical in jewelry applications because the final products, jewels, are often tiny objects with a high level of details.
-Smooth surfaces are also required when using 3D printing to create molds for investment casting for example.
+3D printing resolution is critical in jewelry applications because the final products, jewels, are often tiny objects with high levels of detail.
+Smooth surfaces are also required when using 3D printing to create molds for investment casting, for example.

 3D scanning for jewelry

-3D scanning jewelry gives you many advantages.
-This process allows you to get a detailed CAD file of a piece of jewelry, and capture a high-level of details.
+3D scanning for jewelry delivers many advantages.
+This process allows you to get a detailed CAD file of a piece of jewelry, and capture a high level of details.

 Benefits of 3D scanning for jewelry

-3D scanning brings a lot of improvements to the existing jewelry making processes, as it is a fast, very accurate and cost-effective method to capture in details pieces of jewelry.
-There are many benefits to 3D scanning jewels.
-Here are some concrete examples of applications and benefits of 3D scanning for the jewelry sector:
+3D scanning brings a lot of improvements to the existing jewelry-making process.
+It is a fast, very accurate, and cost-effective method to capture pieces of jewelry.

 - Creating a new design based on an existing jewelry piece.
-You just need to 3D scan the original model and make your modifications in the CAD software.
+You just need to 3D scan the original model and edit it in with CAD software.
 You can then 3D print the model to build a mold for your new designs for example.

-- Capturing a high-level of details, more than any bare eye observation could.
-3D scanning a jewel allows you to easily identify any defaults or design flaws.
+- Capturing a high level of details to detect imperfections.
+3D scanning a jewel or gem allows you to easily identify any defaults or design flaws.

 - Repairing a broken or damaged jewel.
-Thanks to the high accuracy offered by 3D scanners, you’ll be able to design a perfect fix for the damaged piece of jewelry.
-In such cases it can be all the more interesting to use 3D printing, in order to 3D print a custom mold for the fix piece.
+Thanks to the high accuracy offered by jewelry 3D scanners, you’ll be able to design a perfect fix for the damaged piece of jewelry.
+In such cases, it can be all the more interesting to use 3D printing, in order to 3D print a custom mold for the piece.